ykl1993/cdn/intl.en-US/API Reference/Configuration Interfaces/ModifyPathCacheExpiredConfig.md

 # ModifyPathCacheExpiredConfig {#reference_rc4_pgg_vdb .reference}

-You can modify the path cache policy via this interface.
+You can modify the path cache policy by this interface.

 ## Request parameters {#section_rqy_fhg_vdb .section}